1:1 Mentorship + Placement Support

 • Service basics + caching + simple scaling

-• LLD for clean APIs and components
+• LLD for clean APIs, components, and state flows

 Project suggestion